1952–53 Kangaroo tour of Great Britain and France: The squad's leadership

 The team was captained by Clive Churchill with Frank Stanmore as vice-captain.
 Tour co-managers were Doug MacLean and Norm Robinson.

 In the matches in which neither Churchill nor Stanmore played, the Kangaroos were captained by Duncan Hall on 4 occasions (Wigan, Swinton, Dewsbury, and Selection de Midi) and Albert Paul on 3 occasions (French Selection, French Selection, Paris-Lyon).
 Three players captained the team in one match: Keith Holman (Doncaster), Ferris Ashton (Wakefield Trinity) and Noel Hazzard (French Selection).

 Touring squad

 The Rugby League News published a photo and details of the touring team including the players' ages, weights, heights, and occupations.

 Match details - listing surnames of both teams and the point scorers - were included in E.E.
 Christensen's Official Rugby League Yearbook, as was a summary of the players' point-scoring.

 Crocker, Davies, Flannery, Hall, Hazzard, McCaffery, McGovern, and Rooney were selected from Queensland clubs.
 Carlson, Duncan, Gill, Paul, and Wells were selected from clubs in New South Wales Country areas.
 The balance of the squad had played for Sydney-based clubs during the 1952 season.

+Test Venues

+The three Ashes series tests took place at the following venues.